-© 2016 Copyright held by the owner/author(s).
+\odot 2016 Copyright held by the owner/author(s).
 Publication rights licensed to ACM.
-ISBN 978-1-4503-4771-6/16/12... \$15.00 ber attack families [3, 8, 9, 12, 21, 24, 28, 47-50, 61] (Section 4) shows that the stages of a single attack will often span many users, processes, and systems.
-Typically, the initial stage of a successful penetration is a social engineering campaign (e.g., a phishing email), watering-hole attack [3], or trojaned software or unofficial patch containing malicious payloads [9, 21, 24, 47-49, 61].
+ISBN 978-1-4503-4771-6/16/12. . . \$15.00 that the stages within a single attack will often span many users, processes, and systems.
+Typically, the initial stage of a successful penetration is a social engineering campaign (e.g., a phishing email [61]), watering-hole attack [3], or trojaned software or unofficial patch containing malicious payloads [9,21,24,47-49,61].
 After gaining a foothold in the network, reconnaissance payloads will be deployed, include Command and Control (C&C) channels, stealing passwords, or exploiting vulnerabilities to escalate privilege.
 In later stages, attackers slowly move throughout the network [8] seeking opportunities to exfiltrate confidential information, eavesdrop on communications, or interrupt critical services.